tuxrem/fail2ban-ui/README.md

 - **Cross-Jail Search**: Find banned IPs across all active jails instantly
 - **Bulk Operations**: Manage multiple bans simultaneously
-- **Ban History**: Complete audit trail with timestamps, ban-reasons, and context like whois information of the attacker
+- **Ban History**: Complete audit trail with timestamps, ban-reasons, and context including whois and GeoIP information of the attacker
 - **Whitelist Management**: Configure trusted IPs and networks
 - **Automatic Unban**: Time-based ban expiration with configurable policies
 - **Permanent Ban for Reccuring IPs**: Set a threshold in the Settings, after what amount of Bans a IP is automatically banned permanently on Firewall (Currently Supported Mikrotik/PFSense)